stom66/blender-asset-exporter/README.md

 ### Features

 - Export to either glTF or FBX
-- Choose from existing Export Presets
+- Choose from existing Export Operator Presets
 - Export multiple collections at once
 - Export NLA tracks to individual files (for use with Roblox)